Leak Detection Terms & Conditions

 4d.
 Systems should be able to cope with the testing carried out on them, including pressure testing.
 If secondary leaks occur due to the leak detection and testing carried out on them, we accept no liability.
 If return visits are required to repair such leaks this would be payable.

-5a.
-Payment is due on the day of the leak detection and will be taken by our engineer before he leaves site.
+6a.
+Payment is due on the day of the leak detection and will be taken by our engineer before they leave site.
 We accept debit/credit card, cash, or cheque (made payable to The Leak Detection Company Ltd).
 If you are not on site at the time of completion then payment will be taken over the phone by card.
 If we are unable to reach you for any reason an invoice will be sent by email and payment is strictly due by return.